-If structures or units are subject to the provisions of Article 7.1.
-(Residential Hotel Unit Conversion and Demolition) of Chapter 4 (Public Welfare) of this Code on the date of the Interim Motel Housing Project application, they shall remain subject to all requirements and restrictions in Article 7.1.
-(Residential Hotel Unit Conversion and Demolition) of Chapter 4 (Public Welfare) of this Code during the Supportive Housing or Transitional Housing contract; and
+If structures or units are subject to the provisions of Chapter 4, Article 7.1.
+(Residential Hotel Unit Conversion and Demolition) on the date of the Interim Motel Housing Project application, they shall remain subject to all requirements and restrictions in Chapter 4, Article 7.1.
+(Residential Hotel Unit Conversion and Demolition) during the Supportive Housing or Transitional Housing contract.